spoonapps/docs/reference/command_line/build.md

-      --diagnostic           Enable diagnotic logging -e, --env=VALUE            Set environment variables inside the container --env-file=VALUE       Read in a line delimited file of ENV variables -n, --name=VALUE           Name of the image
+      --diagnostic           Enable diagnotic logging -e, --env=VALUE            Set environment variables inside the container --env-file=VALUE       Read in a line delimited file of ENV variables --no-base              Do not merge the base image(s) into the new image -n, --name=VALUE           Name of the image
       --overwrite            Do not merge the base image(s) into the new image --vm=VALUE             The Spoon VM version to run the container with